ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 ### Applicability to CloudSystem

-Not applicable as the CloudSystem does not contain any physical components, and the security of the Azure and Office 365 hosting equipment is the responsibility of Microsoft and is addressed in the respective IRAP reports for each service.
+Not applicable as the CloudSystem does not contain any physical hosting components, and the security of the Azure and Office 365 hosting equipment is the responsibility of Microsoft and is addressed in the respective IRAP reports for each service.

 ### CloudSystem compliance approach